-A batch of mosquitoes trapped this week in Milton has tested positive for West Nile virus (WNV).
-This is the 12th batch of WNV positive mosquitoes for Halton this year.
-The other batches of mosquitoes testing positive for WNV this year were in Oakville.
+A batch of mosquitoes trapped this week in Oakville has tested positive for West Nile virus (WNV).
+This is the first batch of WNV positive mosquitoes in Oakville this year.
+Other batches of mosquitoes that tested positive for WNV were found in Burlington and Milton this year.

-“Halton is committed to reducing West Nile virus in our communities through education and preventative programs such as larviciding,” said Dr. Hamidah Meghani, Halton Region Medical Officer of Health.
+“Halton is committed to reducing West Nile virus in our communities through both education and preventative programs like larviciding,” said Dr. Hamidah Meghani, Halton Region Medical Officer of Health.
 “Until the hard frosts of fall set in, Halton residents should continue to protect themselves against mosquito bites and remove mosquito breeding sites.”

 Urban areas are more likely to have mosquitoes that carry WNV.
-The types of mosquitoes that transmit WNV to humans most commonly breed in urban areas such as bird baths, plant pots, old toys, tires and other locations that hold water.
+The types of mosquitoes that transmit WNV to humans most commonly breed in urban areas such as bird baths, plant pots, old toys and tires that hold water.

 Residents can take the following steps to protect themselves and their families from mosquitoes: